Numerically Gorenstein surface singularities are homeomorphic to Gorenstein ones: Introduction

 \section{Introduction}

 Let $(X,0)$ be a normal complex analytic surface singularity.
-It is called \emph{Gorenstein} if the canonical line bundle of some representative of it is holomorphically trivial outside the singular locus, and \emph{numerically Gorenstein} if the same line bundle is topologically trivial outside the singular locus.
+It is called \emph{Gorenstein} if the canonical line bundle of some representative of it is holomorphically trivial outside $0$, and \emph{numerically Gorenstein} if the same line bundle is topologically trivial outside $0$.
 For example, hypersurfaces and complete intersections with isolated singularities are normal and Gorenstein.

-One has fundamental systems of neighborhoods of $0 \in X$ which are homeomorphic to cones over an oriented 3-manifold $\partial(X,0)$, called the \emph{boundary} or the \emph{link} of $(X,0)$.
-By a theorem of Neumann \cite{N 81}, the knowledge of $\partial(X,0)$ up to oriented homeomorphisms is equivalent to the knowledge of the dual graph of the exceptional divisor of any good resolution, weighted by the genera and the self-intersections of its irreducible components.
+One has fundamental systems of neighborhoods of $0 \in X$ which are homeomorphic to cones over an oriented 3-manifold, called the \emph{boundary} or the \emph{link} of $(X,0)$.
+By a theorem of Neumann \cite{N 81}, the knowledge of the boundary up to oriented homeomorphisms is equivalent to the knowledge of the dual graph of the exceptional divisor of any good resolution, weighted by the genera and the self-intersections of its irreducible components.
 We say that two singularities are \emph{homeomorphic} if and only if they have boundaries which are oriented homeomorphic.
 By Neumann's theorem, this means that they have good resolutions with isomorphic weighted dual graphs.

 The \emph{canonical cycle} of a resolution of the surface singularity is by definition the unique cycle supported by the exceptional divisor $E$, which has the same intersections with the irreducible components of $E$ as a canonical divisor.
 Its coefficients are determined by the weighted dual graph, therefore they are topological invariants of the singularity.
 The coefficient of each component of $E$ is called its \emph{discrepancy}.
 The fact that a singularity is \emph{numerically Gorenstein} is a topological property: it is equivalent to the fact that, for some resolution, all discrepancies are integral.